 My two best tips for effectively promoting content to increase conversions is to A/B Split Test and to understand your target audience.
 When it comes to A/B testing, it’s very hard to know exactly what will work better with your audience, so you have to test the best concepts you have in mind.

 “Spend time to understand who the most likely person to engage with your content is and find the best place to target them.”
 Click to tweet

 Then you need to assess your promotion channels and see what has been working before and why.
-You don´t have to re-invent bicycle every time but you do need to optimize.
-For example, if a mailing list still works for you – use that but A/B test your subject lines.
+You don´t have to re-invent the bicycle every time, but you do need to optimize.
+For example, if a mailing list still works for you – use that, but A/B test your subject lines.

 “Don´t forget about the value of truly interesting and shareable content so your audience and influencers become your promoters.”
 Click to tweet

 When it comes to paid social media promotion, for a B2B company, like AccuRanker, we can narrow down our target audience very precisely on LinkedIn due to the possibility to target by country, industry, company, job title, skills etc.

 While initial high costs of CPC might scare a lot of people away – when it comes to CTR and increase in conversions, LinkedIn has shown to be a great channel for promoting content for us as targeting can be very narrow and specific.

 But there is no one-fits-all solution here.
 If you choose to promote your content via Social media, you have to research which channels your target audience engage most in, what type of content works best and test, test and test.